Road Warrior Animal

-Joseph Michael "Joe" Laurinaitis (September 12, 1960 – September 22, 2020), better known by his ring name Road Warrior Animal (or simply Animal), was an American professional wrestler.
+Joseph Michael Laurinaitis (September 12, 1960 – September 22, 2020), better known by his ring name Road Warrior Animal (or simply Animal), was an American professional wrestler.
 Along with Road Warrior Hawk, he was one-half of the tag team the Road Warriors (also known as the Legion of Doom).

 Over the course of his career, Animal appeared with professional wrestling promotions including Georgia Championship Wrestling, Jim Crockett Promotions / World Championship Wrestling, the American Wrestling Association (AWA), All Japan Pro Wrestling, and the World Wrestling Federation (WWF) / World Wrestling Entertainment (WWE).
 He held multiple championships, including the AWA World Tag Team Championship, NWA National Tag Team Championship, NWA World Six-Man Tag Team Championship, NWA World Tag Team Championship, WWE Tag Team Championship, and WWF Tag Team Championship, and headlined multiple pay-per-view events, including competing for the WCW World Heavyweight Championship at WCW Sin.

 Animal was inducted into the Wrestling Observer Newsletter Hall of Fame in 1996, the Professional Wrestling Hall of Fame and Museum in 2011, the WWE Hall of Fame in 2011, and the NWA Hall of Fame in 2012.
 The Road Warriors were named Tag Team of the Year by the Wrestling Observer Newsletter in 1984, and the number one tag team of the "PWI years" by Pro Wrestling Illustrated in 2003.

 Early life

-Laurinaitis was born in Philadelphia on September 12, 1960.
+Laurinaitis was born in Philadelphia on September 12, 1960, to his parents Joseph Anthony and Lorna Ann.
 He is of Lithuanian ancestry.
-He grew up in Minnesota, having to work for a living from a very early age.
+He grew up in Minnesota, having to work for a living from a very early age, he also participated in a wide variety of sports such football, baseball and hockey.
 He attended Irondale High School.
 Because of his size and love of power lifting, Laurinaitis was an imposing figure and thus a very effective bouncer.
 He worked as a bouncer at Gramma B's in the Twin Cities where he caught the eye of Eddie Sharkey, a well-known wrestling trainer.
 Sharkey thought that Laurinaitis and Mike Hegstrand, Richard Rood, and Barry Darsow could make it big in professional wrestling, and trained all four of them.